-Distance learning is defined as a formal educational process in which the majority of the instruction occurs when student and instructor are not in the same physical location.
+Distance learning is defined as a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.
-Distance learning instruction at Southeastern Technical College includes online, hybrid, and web-enhanced courses.
+Distance learning instruction at Southeastern Technical College includes:

 The content, assessments, and student learning outcomes of online courses are the same as those of their traditional counterparts.
 The primary difference is that online courses offer students an alternative form of course delivery that is more flexible and convenient than traditional classroom attendance.
 As a trade-off, however, online courses require a greater time commitment than traditionally delivered courses.
 Students who take online courses need strong skills in studying, time management, Internet navigation, and reading comprehension to be successful.
 Individual courses may require additional specific skills, such as proficiency in word processing.
 Following instructions, working independently, and submitting assignments by due dates are an important part of online learning.
 Students must have frequent access to a computer and a reliable Internet provider.
 Online learning may not be the right choice for all learners, but for those who meet the requirements, it is an exciting and viable alternative to traditional classes.

 You can receive associate degrees, diplomas, and certificates online.

 In order to validate student identity for all online courses, students enrolled in online courses are required to complete one proctored event (a major exam, assignment, or presentation).
 The event will count a minimum of 20 percent of the course grade and will be reflected as such on the course syllabus.